Here are the three questions that we asked from the top SEO consultants:

 We don’t always have to rely on complicated and technical strategies all the time and this is, what I believe, separates the good SEO specialists from the great.

-SEO specialists that know when to use simple and easy strategies and when not to rely on complicated, technical-heavy strategies which can only be gained from years and years of experience and knowledge building.
+SEO specialists know when to use simple and easy strategies and when not to rely on complicated, technical-heavy strategies which can only be gained from years and years of experience and knowledge building.

 Ans 1: I’ll cheat and say two factors: backlinks and content as they’ve been the main factors since the beginning of SEO.